HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 * The M5Stack had to fully render an RGB LED matrix to display the cyclists state (manoeuvres and emergency) to fellow road users - enabling complete safety as desired in [User Story 5](#user-story-5).
 * The UI of the M5Stack had to be clean and clear preventing the cyclist from losing focus whilst cycling and dealing with needless distractions.
 * The M5Stack UI had to be intuitive for all age ranges, enabling any cyclist of any level of experience to effectively use the GuardianCycle, satisfying the wide user pool of potential users.
-* The route log functionality was developed to enable users to gain some cycling data and try and beat their own personal best times.
+* The route log functionality was developed to enable users to gain some cycling data to try and beat their own personal best times.
 This would satisfy user priorities for improvement.
 * The M5Stack had to detect incidents (using its internal gyroscope) and initiate an emergency event manually or automatically (gyroscope functionality not included in the minimum viable product).
 * The M5Stick had to allow users to manually initiate an emergency event, or cancel an emergency event in the event of automatic detection.